Security Threat Model & Mitigations

 Mitigation:

-- Differential privacy (ε=1.0) provides provable protection
+- Differential privacy (target ε=1.0) is designed to provide provable protection

 - Gradient clipping before noise addition (||g|| ≤ C)